Outer snapping hip – Step 2

 Stand on one foot on the outside of a step with your foot parallel to the step.
 The other foot hangs freely outside the step.
 Support with your hand against the wall if necessary.
 Pull the free hip up so that the foot is lifted higher than the supporting foot.
 Hold the position statically for at least 10 seconds and slowly bring the leg back down.
 Repeat the exercise on the other leg.

-The ‘clam’.
-Lie on your side with your hips and knees bent with the training leg on top.
-Rotate forwards slightly so your belly button points towards the ground.
-Lift the top knee free from the bottom knee while keeping the feet together.
+“The Clam”.
+Lie on your side with your hips and knees bent, with the working leg on top.
+Rotate slightly forwards so that your navel is pointing towards the floor.
+Lift the top knee away from the bottom knee, keeping your feet together.